blackjax-devs/blackjax/examples/MultipleChains.md

 # Sampling Multiple Chains

-In this example, we'll briefly demonstrate how you can run multiple MCMC chains using `jax` built-in constructs: `vmap` and `pmap`.
+In this example, we will briefly demonstrate how you can run multiple MCMC chains using `jax` built-in constructs: `vmap` and `pmap`.
-We will use the NUTS example from the previous notebook, and compare the performance of the two approaches.
+We will use the NUTS example from the introduction notebook, and compare the performance of the two approaches.

 ## Vectorization vs parallelization

 `jax` provides two distinct transformations:
 - [vmap](https://jax.readthedocs.io/en/latest/jax.html?highlight=vmap#jax.vmap), used to automatically vectorize `jax` code
 - and [pmap](https://jax.readthedocs.io/en/latest/_autosummary/jax.pmap.html#jax.pmap),
-which enables paralleiziation across multiple devices, such as multiple GPUs (or, in our case, CPU cores).
+which enables parallelization across multiple devices, such as multiple GPUs (or, in our case, CPU cores).

 Please see the the respective tutorials on [Automatic Vectorization](https://jax.readthedocs.io/en/latest/jax-101/03-vectorization.html) and [Parallel Evaluation](https://jax.readthedocs.io/en/latest/jax-101/06-parallelism.html) for a detailed walkthrough of both features.